Bengals Accountable In 'Horrific, Horrific, Horrific' Display, But Now What? - CLNS Media

-CINCINNATI – Say this for these Bengals.
-They’re accountable.
+CINCINNATI – Say this for these Bengals: They’re accountable.
 When they play a terrible game, they’re the first to admit it.

 It doesn’t help in the standings, but it does offer some hope that they’ll figure it out over the course of the remaining five games to make a push toward the playoffs.